F0lak/dm_open_ref/ref/skin/icon.md

 a tab control.
 Lack of an icon will mean no icon appears in the tab.

-Note+ The Windows `.ico` format is not used.
+Note: The Windows `.ico` format is not used.
 Only image formats BYOND can already use are supported.